lucp9827/NeutraliseFiles/README.md

 7. Run the function Initialise_Neutralise(path)

-8. You can start using the Neutralise function. (check the demonstration file of Neutralise for details on the function possibilities)
+8. You can start using the Neutralise function. (check the README file of Neutralise for details on the function possibilities)